 Effective Next-generation IoT Testing is Key

 Effective testing of IoT devices is what the current state of the IoT industry, so critically needs to consider.
 The reason for this is due to the fact that the design architecture of IoT systems are very different from web applications or server-oriented applications.
 As a result, existing testing tools designed for web applications and reformatted to test IoT devices often fall short when applied to IoT systems.
 When discussing testing it’s important to keep in mind the sheer size and scale of commercial-grade IoT systems.
 Often, these large systems are massively distributed applications, accounting for millions of interconnected devices designed to communicate with sophisticated enterprise services that each independently executes a specific application behavior.
-For example, a connected car use case involves millions of connected cars, simultaneously executing different behavior, while publishing and subscribing to data from a variety of connected car services running in the cloud.
+For example, a connected car Applications involves millions of connected cars, simultaneously executing different behavior, while publishing and subscribing to data from a variety of connected car services running in the cloud.

 Building a testing environment for an IoT system is often very different from a production environment.
 For example, testing 1000 simultaneous connections is very different from a production environment of 100,000 connections.
 Similarly, if devices are deployed around the world in production, how is it possible to set up a test environment to test globally.
 Finally, production data generated from IoT devices can have a high degree of variability, so how can this data be replicated in the test environment.